IjeomaUchendu123/INPATIENT-AND-OUTPATIENT-HOSPITAL-ANALYSIS/README.md

 - For both Inpatient and Outpatient cases, adults within the range of 16-64 years has the highest number of cases.
 - For both Inpatient and Outpatient cases, the year 2020 had the highest number of cases.
 - Cases that are within 0-3 months band are the highest i.e most cases take within 0 to 3 months to treat.
-- General Surgeries makes the highest number of cases when it comes to specialty.
+- General Surgeries has the highest number of cases when it comes to specialty.
 - For Inpatient Cases, DayCase makes up 70.91% while Inpatient makes up 29.1%.

 ### RECOMMENDATIONS